dsaw/bukmarker/README.md

 `$ pip install beautifulsoup4`

+Clone bukmarker from github as usual or download as a zip file.

+To run tests, cd to project root first and type:

+`$ python setup.py test`

 ## Usage example

 Adding bookmarks is simple, use `--add`.
 Optionally title, tags and description can be specified.